-Some are self-made, inherently understanding that to reach their goals requires a lot of hard work, discipline and, learning.
-That doesn’t mean they had the skills from day one, only that they realized early on, that they needed to take certain steps to get there.
-Insight like that doesn’t happen every day though.
+Some are self-made, inherently understanding that reaching their goals requires hard work, discipline, and learning.
+That doesn’t mean they had the skills from day one, only that they realized early on that they needed to take specific steps to get there.
+Unfortunately, insight like that doesn’t happen every day.
 It is more common to have someone else see what you are capable of and inspire you to reach further.
-The problem with this is that we assume that one has to exude certain qualities in order for a person to be ‘noticed’ as having the skills capable of being ‘groomed’ for lack of a better word, for leadership.
+The problem with this is that we assume that one has to exude certain qualities for a person to be ‘noticed’ as having the skills capable of being ‘groomed’, for lack of a better word, for leadership.

 Our approach to leadership these days is a little off.
-The truth is, what you need is a manager or leader to see the potential for leadership in everybody on their team, then give them the training they need to develop and hone those skills.
-With the right manager, training, and a desire to learn, anyone can become a leader.
+The truth is, you need a manager or leader to see the potential for leadership in everybody on their team, then give them the training they need to develop and hone those skills.
+After that, anyone can become a leader with the right manager, training, and a desire to learn.

-So, let’s assume you are a manager or leader who wants to inspire your team to become leaders themselves.
-You realized that it isn’t as simple as seeing their natural abilities and assuming they are already capable of leadership.
-You need to support them to become the leaders they are capable of being by providing them with the skills they need.
+So, let’s assume you are a manager or leader who wants to inspire your team to become leaders.
+You realize that it isn’t as simple as seeing their natural abilities and assuming they are already capable of leadership.
+Instead, you need to support them to become the leaders they are capable of being by providing them with the skills they need.
 Training leaders seems like an unusual concept.
-But in actuality, it is no different than training managers, or salespeople; it’s about teaching them the leadership skills they need to succeed.
+But in actuality, it is no different than training managers or salespeople; it’s about teaching them the leadership skills they need to succeed.

 Now, there are lots of books you can read to help you get there.

-But these can offer up some rather nebulous ideas of what you should or shouldn’t do.
+But these can offer some rather nebulous ideas of what you should or shouldn’t do.
 Also, they aren’t very personal to you, your skills, and how you handle things.
-Let’s face it, we are all different, we do things differently, we communicate differently, and we all have our own ways to lead.
-That’s where a training program like Everything DiSC Work of Leaders can be really helpful.
-It’s a personalized assessment, with adaptive-testing to help you really hone in on your leadership style.
+Let’s face it, we are all different; we do things differently, we communicate differently, and we all have our own ways to lead.
+That’s where a training program like Everything DiSC Work of Leaders can be beneficial.
+It’s a personalized assessment with adaptive testing to help you really hone in on your leadership style.
 You get a thorough understanding of where you excel and where you need to focus your attention.

 This program also gives you a model to follow to help guide you in pitching your ideas and projects to your teams.
 Whether it is your 1st pitch or your 151st pitch, this model supports you and your goals, as well as helps you be the leader your team needs.
 The best part is, it’s centered around this idea that anyone can be a leader, no matter their style.
 You can be at the extreme end of introvert and be a great leader.
 You can be all the things that in today’s world we assume you should not be to be a successful leader and still succeed in building strong leadership skills.